timn/ha-solarflow/README.md

 We use the [AppDaemon add-on](https://github.com/hassio-addons/addon-appdaemon) to run this script continuously in Home Assistant.
-Install it to Home Assistant throught the Add-ons page of the settings.
+Install it to Home Assistant through the Add-ons page of the settings.
 You will also need access to the file system, for example using SSH.

 ### AppDaemon Setup